-The Zweig Fund, Inc. (the "Fund") is a diversified, closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Zweig Fund, Inc. (the Fund) is a diversified, closed-end management investment company registered under the Investment Company Act of 1940, as amended (the 1940 Act).
 The Fund commenced operations in October 1986.
-The Fund's investment objective is capital appreciation, primarily through investment in equity securities, consistent with the preservation of capital and reduction of risk, as determined by the Fund's investment adviser, Phoenix/Zweig Advisers LLC (the "Investment Adviser").
-The Investment Adviser is a wholly-owned subsidiary of Phoenix Investment Partners, Ltd., a wholly-owned investment management subsidiary of The Phoenix Companies, Inc., a New York
+The Fund s investment objective is capital appreciation, primarily through investment in equity securities, consistent with the preservation of capital and reduction of risk, as determined by the investment adviser, Phoenix/Zweig Advisers LLC (the Investment Adviser), a wholly-owned subsidiary of Phoenix Investment Partners, Ltd., a wholly-owned investment management subsidiary of The Phoenix Companies, Inc. (Phoenix), a New York Stock Exchange (NYSE) listed company.
+The Investment Adviser engages Zweig Consulting LLC (the Sub-Adviser) to perform asset allocation research and analysis and provide advice thereon to the Investment Adviser.
+The extent of the Fund s investment in equity securities will be determined primarily on the basis of asset allocation techniques developed by Dr. Martin E. Zweig, President of the Sub-Adviser, and his staff.
+While the Fund will invest primarily in large capitalization companies, the Fund also may invest in companies with small or medium capitalizations.
+The Investment Adviser (and its predecessor) has provided investment advisory services to the Fund since its inception.
+Dr. Zweig has been engaged in the business of providing investment advisory services for over 35 years.
+While the Investment Adviser seeks to reduce the risks associated with investing in equity securities by using these techniques, the risk of investment in equity securities cannot be eliminated.
+See Investment Objective and Policies.
+No assurance can be given that the Fund s investment objective will be realized.

-Stock Exchange, Inc. ("NYSE")-listed company.
-The Investment Adviser uses Zweig Consulting LLC (the "Sub-Adviser") to perform asset allocation research and analysis and provide advice thereon to the Investment Adviser.
-The extent of the Fund's investment in equity securities is determined by the Investment Adviser, primarily utilizing market timing techniques developed by Dr. Martin E. Zweig, President of the Sub-Adviser, and his staff.
-While the Investment Adviser seeks to reduce the risks associated with investing in equity securities by using these techniques, such risks cannot be eliminated.
-The Fund's outstanding Common Stock, par value \$.10 per share (the "Common Stock"), is listed and traded on the NYSE and the Pacific Exchange, Incorporated ("PCX").
-The average weekly trading volume of the Common Stock on the NYSE during the year ended December 31, 2001 was 351,333 shares.
-As of May 13, 2002, the net assets of the Fund were approximately \$433,000,000.
+The Fund s outstanding Common Stock, par value \$0.10 per share (the Common Stock) is listed and traded on the NYSE.
+The average weekly trading volume of the Common Stock on the NYSE during the year ended December 31, 2006 was 488,102 shares and was 490,646 shares as of July 13, 2007.
+As of March 31, 2007, the net assets of the Fund were approximately \$430,309,083.

-The Investment Adviser (and its predecessor) have provided investment advisory services to the Fund since its inception.
-Dr. Zweig has been engaged in the business of providing investment advisory services for over 28 years.
-Phoenix Equity Planning Corporation (the "Administrator") serves as the Fund's administrator and receives an administrative fee computed at the annual rate of 0.13% of the Fund's average daily net assets.
-The Fund pays the Investment Adviser an investment advisory fee computed at the annual rate of 0.85% of the Fund's average daily net assets.
-See "Management of the Fund."
+Phoenix Equity Planning Corporation (the Administrator) serves as the Fund s administrator and receives from the Fund an administrative fee computed at the annual rate of 0.065% of the Fund s average daily net assets.
+The Fund pays the Investment Adviser a monthly investment advisory fee computed at the annual rate of 0.85% of the Fund s average daily net assets.
+See Management of the Fund.